 - Remove the old solenoid from the sprinkler valve by turning it counterclockwise.

 - Install the new solenoid by turning it onto the valve clockwise until it is hand-tight or it clicks into place.

 - Connect the wires of the new solenoid to the system wires, as before, using wire connectors.
 Use waterproof wire connectors or protect standard wire connectors with grease caps.

 - Turn the water supply back on—slowly at first so the pressure doesn’t damage the valve—and test the valve for proper operation.

 Valve Not Turning Off

 When a sprinkler valve is not turning off it may be due to debris inside the valve or because the diaphragm (rubber gasket) inside the valve is damaged.
-If the diaphragm is torn or damaged it will not be able to stop all of the water so the sprinklers will not turn off.
-Rebuilding is a fairly common sprinkler valve repair, and rebuild kits with a replacement diaphragm are available for many valves.
+If the diaphragm is torn or damaged, it will not be able to stop all of the water so the sprinklers will not turn off.
+Rebuilding is a fairly common sprinkler valve repair, and rebuild kits that include a replacement diaphragm are available for many valves.
 It is a good idea to have a rebuild kit ready before opening the valve, just in case the diaphragm needs replacement.

 - Shut off the water to the sprinkler system.
 Clear the area around the valves to avoid getting anything inside the valve when it is open.

 - Remove the solenoid from the valve body by turning it counterclockwise, and set it aside.